ploomber/ploomber/doc/user-guide/scaffold.rst

 Packaging projects
 ------------------

-To organize larger projects, it's best to configure them as a Python package (just like any other package that you get using ``pip install``).
+When working on larger projects, it's a good idea to configure them as a Python package.
 Packaged projects have more structure and require a bit more configuration, but they allow you to organize your work better.

 For example, if you have Python functions that you re-use in several files, you must modify your ``PYTHONPATH`` or ``sys.path`` to ensure that such functions are importable wherever you want to use them.
-If you package your project, this is no longer necessary, since you can install your project using ``pip``:
+If you package your project, this is no longer necessary since you can install your project using ``pip``:

 .. code-block:: console

     pip install --editable path/to/myproject

-This effectively treats your project as any other package, allowing you to import modules anywhere (in a Python session, notebook, or other modules inside your project), making it simpler to organize your work.
+Installing with `pip` tells Python to treat your project as any other package, allowing you to import modules anywhere (in a Python session, notebook, or other modules inside your project).

 You can scaffold a packaged project with: